Are you looking to buy water bottles for cycling?

-Materials quality is good and the design is strong enough to stay in place on all but the roughest roads.
-It won’t be much use on gravel or trail though but is good for road riding.
+Materials quality is good, and the design is strong enough to stay in place on all but the roughest roads.
+It won’t be much use on gravel or trail, though, but it is good for road riding.

-The Elite Eroica is for those cyclists who value design and heritage over weight and price.
+The Elite Eroica is for those who value design and heritage overweight and price.

 This water bottle looks and feels amazing.
 The design is awesome, almost a work of art in the form of a water bottle.
 With a definite historical twist, if you ride a steel bike constructed before carbon was a thing, this bottle is for you.

-The bottle is made from aluminum and are hand-made with a satin finish.
-The stopper is made from cork and held on with string just like they used to be.
+The bottle is made from aluminum and is hand-made with a satin finish.
+The stopper is made from cork and held on with string just like it used to be.
 It can carry 600ml securely but weighs a bit.

 It doesn’t help much if you’ve spent thousands on an aero frame, only to fit it with a bulbous water bottle that serves as an air dam on your bike’s down tube or seat tube.